General

 Food and Drink on Tap?

 We love the idea of creating an actual movie theater inside our home, so if space allows, believe us, we’ll be adding a popcorn cart and soda machine to your list of must-haves.
-If your budget doesn’t quite stretch to added kitchen appliances then how about relocating your movie room next door to the kitchen?
+If your budget doesn’t quite stretch to add kitchen appliances, how about relocating your movie room next door to the kitchen?
 Creating access to snacks and making your movie space snack-friendly by choosing easy-to-clean modular furniture will make mopping up unexpected ketchup stains a breeze.

-We hope we’ve helped you with our small home theater room ideas, which have incorporated some of the cleverest small home theater solutions we’ve seen.
+We hope we’ve helped you with our small home theater room ideas, incorporating some of the cleverest small home theater solutions we’ve seen.
 While your small home theater may not be grand in size, we’ve shown that you can still add plenty of features to make the most of your space.
-From adding food and drink areas to recreate the experience of going out to catch a movie to the tips and tricks you can use when planning your space like arranging your room around your electrical outlets.
+From adding food and drink areas to recreate the experience of going out to catch a movie to the tips and tricks, you can use when planning your space, like arranging your room around your electrical outlets.

 Before you go, be sure to check out our latest blog posts – think of them like the cut scenes after the end credits have rolled.
 They’re full of tips and tricks to make the most of every area of your home, no matter how small your space is.